 2. What is a lone worker policy?

-A lone working policy needs to be tailored to each task and to each location and adhere to any local lone working legislation.
+The lone working policy is a document that has been written by a company and must be followed by all employees.
+Policies need to be tailored to each task and to each location and adhere to any local lone working legislation in the area.
 Some regions are quite progressive in this matter and have specific work-alone legislation in place, while others may follow a more general “duty of care” clause.

 3. What does the lone working policy cover?

-Whichever laws apply to a workplace, they need to be considered in the policy to ensure compliance and to ensure the highest safety standards are met.
-It’s best to include specific details on the applicable legislation, such as the names of the acts, so employees can reference them if need be.
+Whichever laws apply to a workplace, they need to be considered in the policy to ensure compliance and that the highest safety standards are being met.
+It’s best to include specific details on the necessary legislation, such as the names of the acts being adhered to, so employees can reference them if need be.

 All employees have a duty to comply with the lone worker policy, and also to accept the element of personal responsibility for their own safety.
-Company’s policies should include responsibilities with more specific details related to the task(s) in question.
+Where necessary company’s policies should include responsibilities with more specific details related to the task(s) in question.

 4. Why have a lone working policy?